tamucc-comp-bio/classroom_repo_2025/lectures/lecture13.md

 The are installation details in `~/CSB/scientific/installation`.
 You can also consult the official [python package installation tutorial](https://packaging.python.org/tutorials/installing-packages/)

-I did the following in the bash shell to install biopython, given that we should all have anaconda:
+I did the following in the bash shell to install biopython, given that we should all have miniconda/anaconda:

 ```bash
 cd ~